-As of the financial year starting 1 April 2013 a company subject to UK Corporation Tax can opt into the Patent Box regime and pay a lower rate of Corporation Tax (potentially as low as 10%) on profits resulting from certain intellectual property rights.
+A company subject to UK Corporation Tax can opt into the Patent Box regime and pay a lower rate of Corporation Tax (10%) on profits resulting from certain intellectual property rights.

 The Patent Box is relevant to all companies paying UK Corporation Tax, including UK subsidiaries of overseas groups.
 For overseas groups in particular, consideration will need to be given to ownership, development and/or management of IP rights to ensure that they are classified as relevant IP rights and so capable of being included in the Patent Box.